 That’s why it’s so difficult to stop disinformation in its tracks.
 Attackers’ planned actions easily blend in with normal, spontaneous activity, as audiences unknowingly collaborate in the distribution of damaging information.

-Technologies that make it more difficult to tell what’s real and true.
+Technology that makes it more difficult to tell what’s real and true.
 Deepfake technology, considered the nuclear option of disinformation techniques given its sophistication and remarkable effectiveness, is now easier than ever to produce and distribute online.
 There were 7,964 deepfake videos online at the beginning of 2019.
 The number was 14,678 nine months later.
 Deepfakes, usually presented in video format and sometimes in audio, are synthetic media built with the help of deep learning.
 The technology is designed to trick viewers or listeners into believing a fake event or an untrue message, and it’s sophisticated enough that few viewers can distinguish deepfakes from genuine images.

 Lack of regulation.
-Disinformation is manufactured in the form of algorithmically-spread conspiracy theories and politically motivated fringe rhetoric.
+Disinformation is manufactured in the form of algorithmically spread conspiracy theories and politically motivated fringe rhetoric.
 Barring any major federal regulation restricting the creation and distribution of deepfakes, newer, perhaps even more effective tools and techniques are expected to continue emerging.

-Commercial services inevitably are beginning to respond to needs of companies and journalists to track and combat misinformation and disinformation.
+Commercial services are beginning to respond to the needs of companies and journalists to track and combat misinformation and disinformation.
 An emerging entrant, Repustar, is a fact-check distribution platform that provides tools for consumers to help make sense of social media claims as well as tools for content professionals to be factually accurate in what they are putting out.

 Disinformation comes in multiple types and forms.
-One way to classify them is by motive: What’s the endgame of those responsible for any given disinformation attack?
+One way to classify them is by motive.
+What’s the endgame of those responsible for any given disinformation attack?
 What are the perpetrators trying to achieve?